Exvist HDMI Encoder: Device Manager Setup & Configuration Guide

 • Related Articles

 Is your encoder compatible with ONVIF Profile T?
-Absolutely, our encoder fully supports ONVIF Profile T, ensuring seamless compatibility and functionality with a wide array of devices and systems, offering comprehensive interoperability and efficient ...
+Absolutely, our encoder fully supports ONVIF Profile T and ONVIF Profile S, ensuring seamless compatibility and functionality with a wide array of devices and systems, offering comprehensive ...

 Maintain Go to Setting->System->Maintain Item Description System reboot Click "System reboot" to reboot the encoder System default Click "System default" to reset the encoder to the default factory settings Upgrade Strongly recommended to do ...